tipp-us/tipp-us/CONTRIBUTING.md

     - Keep your code [DRY][].
     - Apply the [boy scout rule][].
     - Follow [STYLE-GUIDE.md](STYLE-GUIDE.md)
-1. Run the [tests][] before submitting a pull request.
+1. Run the tests before submitting a pull request.
 1. Tests are very, very important.
 Submit tests if your pull request contains new, testable behavior.
-1. Your pull request is comprised of a single ([squashed][]) commit.
+1. Your pull request is comprised of a single ([squashed][Squash]) commit.

 ## Checklist:

 This is just to help you organize your process

-- [ ] Did I cut my work branch off of master (don't cut new branches from existing feature brances)?
+- [ ] Did I cut my work branch off of staging (don't cut new branches from existing feature brances)?
 - [ ] Did I follow the correct naming convention for my branch?
 - [ ] Is my branch focused on a single main change?
  - [ ] Do all of my changes directly relate to this change?
-- [ ] Did I rebase the upstream master branch after I finished all my work?
+- [ ] Did I rebase the upstream staging branch after I finished all my work?
 - [ ] Did I write a clear pull request message detailing what changes I made?
 - [ ] Did I get a code review?